 1. Emergency Notification (using the EC Alert system)

-Scope: An emergency notification will be issued in the event of a significant emergency or dangerous situation currently occurring on campus which poses an immediate threat to the health or safety of students or employees.
+Scope of an ECAlert notification: An emergency notification will be issued in the event of a significant emergency or dangerous situation currently occurring on campus which poses an immediate threat to the health or safety of students or employees.
 Under the Clery Act, the College is required to immediately notify the campus community.

 - Outbreak of infectious disease such as meningitis, norovirus or other serious illness